AdrianOrenstein/duo_device/README.md

 1. Clone this repo into your ssh folder: `git clone https://github.com/AdrianOrenstein/duo_device ~/.ssh/duo_device`
 2. Make sure your SSH auth keys are setup: https://ccdb.alliancecan.ca/ssh_authorized_keys, this repo assumes you do not need to enter passwords.
 3. Register a Duo Mobile device: https://ccdb.alliancecan.ca/multi_factor_authentications.
 As you register, you will see a QR code.
 Right click on the QR code and save as `qr.png` into `~/.ssh/duo_device/qr.png`
-4. You should complete the registration process on the duo website.

 ### With Docker
 I have created docker images to save you the hastle of installing some packages that you only need for registering.